Secure server - SFTP with SSH lock down procedures¶

 httpd.conf file to make it load the configuration files in the

 /etc/httpd/sites-enabled directory.
-This is done with one line at the bottom of the
+Do this with the addition of one line at the bottom of the

 Edit the file with your favorite editor.
-I'm using
+The author uses

-We need two sites created.
-We will create the configurations in
+You need two sites created.
+You will create the configurations in

-We are only using the HTTP protocol for our example.
-Any real website would need an HTTPS protocol configuration, SSL certificates, and possibly more.
+The example only uses the HTTP protocol.
+Any real website would need the HTTPS protocol configuration, SSL certificates, and possibly more.

 <VirtualHost *:80> ServerName www.site1.com ServerAdmin firstname.lastname@example.org DocumentRoot /var/www/sub-domains/com.site1/html DirectoryIndex index.php index.htm index.html Alias /icons/ /var/www/icons/ CustomLog "/var/log/httpd/com.site1.www-access_log" combined ErrorLog "/var/log/httpd/com.site1.www-error_log" <Directory /var/www/sub-domains/com.site1/html> Options -ExecCGI -Indexes AllowOverride None Order deny,allow Deny from all Allow from all Satisfy all </Directory> </VirtualHost>